Dersu Uzala (1975 film): Development and pre-production

 Kurosawa returned to the project of adapting Dersu Uzala in 1972 when the film producer Yoichi Matsue received a communication from the All-Soviet Union of Filmmakers indicating they were committed to a Soviet–Japanese production.
 Matsue and Kurosawa's script advisor, Teruyo Nogami, flew to Moscow in early 1973 to sign a production agreement stipulating that although it would be a Soviet production, Kurosawa would maintain full artistic control.
 Nogami states that originally, the Soviet side wanted Toshiro Mifune to be cast in the role of Arsenyev, but Matsue persuaded them that Mifune would not stay in Siberia for a shoot lasting for years.
 The film scholar Stuart Galbraith IV references Variety articles that indicated that Kurosawa had wanted to work with Mifune again, including claims from the magazine that he may still be cast even after Yury Solomin was hired for the role.
 Mifune's son later said that Kurosawa asked Mifune to film with him, and while Mifune was eager to, he was struggling financially and could not afford a prolonged shoot.
 Kurosawa signed a contract with Mosfilm on 14 March 1973; the conglomerate Nippon Herald came into the production as an investor in return for distribution rights in Japan.

 Kurosawa sent a scenario to the Soviet Union but the Soviet draft written by Yuri Nagibin had changed details to include more action scenes.
 At a conference in October, it was decided that production would proceed based on Kurosawa's draft.
 Kurosawa and Nagibin worked together and cut much from Kurosawa's earlier drafts that focused on existential questions of life which Kurosawa wrote after the commercial failure of Dodes'ka-den.
 There were stipulations made by the Soviet side to limit the number of Japanese crew.
 In addition to Kurosawa, Nogami, and Matsue, Kurosawa brought his long-time collaborator Asakazu Nakai and two assistant directors: Norio Minoshima, and Tamotsu Kawasaki.
 Kawasaki was requested by the Soviet side because he was fluent in Russian, but he later left the production in the winter of 1974 due to difficulties between the Japanese and Soviet crew members.

 During their time in the Soviet Union, the Japanese crew were closely monitored by state police, but were given access to locations in Primorsky that were usually forbidden for foreigners to visit.
 Soviet production quotas required a minimum length of film to be shot each day which initially caused friction between Nogami and the Soviet staff, but after comparing the two systems of planning they discovered the schedule was similar.
 Due to a lack of impressive actors, screen tests for the role of Arsenyev and Dersu were prolonged.
-Even after Solomin and Manzuk were chosen, screen tests continued to be conducted until they were formally given the role on 1 February 1974.
+Even after Solomin and Munzuk were chosen, screen tests continued to be conducted until they were formally given the role on 1 February 1974.